-Virtualization or server platform virtualization refers to the creation of a virtual machine that acts like a standalone computer with an operating system.
+Virtualization refers to the creation of a virtual machine that acts like a standalone server with an operating system.
 The host machine is the actual physical machine on which the virtualization takes place.
 The guest machine is the virtual machine.
 The words host and guest are used to distinguish the software that runs on the physical machine from the software that runs on the virtual machine.
 Leveraging this technology can be far less expensive than buying and operating traditional standalone servers.

 Some of the key benefits of virtualization include: